 Dividends.
-The holders of our ordinary shares are entitled to such dividends as may be declared by our board of directors, provided that dividends may be declared and paid out of funds legally available therefor, namely out of either profit, our share premium account or any other fund or account which can be authorized for this purpose in accordance with the Companies Act.
+The holders of our ordinary shares are entitled to such dividends as may be declared by our board of directors, provided that dividends may be declared and paid out of funds legally available therefor, namely, out of either profit, our share premium account or any other fund or account which can be authorized for this purpose in accordance with the Companies Act.
 Holders of Class A ordinary shares and Class B ordinary shares will be entitled to the same amount of dividends, if declared.

 Voting Rights.
-Holders of our ordinary shares are entitled to ten calendar days notice of meetings of our shareholders.
 In respect of all matters subject to a shareholders' vote, each Class A ordinary share is entitled to one vote, and each Class B ordinary share is entitled to ten votes, voting together as one class.
 Voting at any meeting of shareholders is by show of hands unless a poll is demanded.
 A poll may be demanded by the chairman of such meeting or any shareholder present in person or by proxy.